 Our Chemical Business is subject to specific federal and state environmental compliance laws, regulations and guidelines.
-As a result, our Chemical Business incurred expenses of \$1.1 million in the first quarter of 2014 in connection with environmental projects.
-For the remainder of 2014, we expect to incur expenses ranging from \$3.5 million to \$4.0 million in connection with additional environmental projects.
+As a result, our Chemical Business incurred expenses of \$2.5 million in the first half of 2014 in connection with environmental projects.
+For the remainder of 2014, we expect to incur expenses ranging from \$2.3 million to \$2.8 million in connection with additional environmental projects.
 However, it is possible that the actual costs could be significantly different than our estimates.
+We plan to fund these expenditures from our available working capital.